-There is an optional practice time scheduled after Draw #6 at 7:00 PM.
-The four teams participating in the semi-finals may have a 15-minute practice on their semi-final sheet either B or D. Teams will play with the rocks assigned to their sheet for the semi-final.
+There is an optional practice time scheduled for immediately after Draw #10.
+The four teams participating in the semifinals may have a 9-minute practice on their semi-final sheet either B or C. Practice must be with the rocks on those sheets.

+Teams will play with the rocks assigned to their sheet for the semi-final.

-Teams playing in the final on sheet C will be able to select one complete set or rocks from any sheet.
-For all combined events in the 2025 championship year, the playoff teams will select their stones starting with the WOMEN first.
+Teams playing in the final will be able to select a set or rocks from any sheet.
+For all combined events in the 2025 championship year, the playoff teams will select their stones starting with the GIRLS first.